PalMachulla/Publo/TESTING_GUIDE.md

 ## 🎯 Overview

-This guide covers testing the new orchestrator-based agentic system that replaces the legacy YAML-based generation.
+This guide covers testing the new orchestrator-based agentic system with real-time streaming reasoning.

-**Branch:** `feature/agentic-orchestrator`
+**Branch:** `feature/streaming-reasoning`
 **Status:** ✅ Implementation Complete, Ready for Testing
+**Features:** Orchestrator Planning + Real-Time Token Streaming + Model Reasoning Visibility
 **Do NOT merge to main until testing passes**

 ---